metr-systems/redash/metr_docs/README.md

 $ yarn
 ```

+Note: if you are using mac, and yarn cannot succeed because of puppeteer, consider [this solution](https://www.broddin.be/fixing-the-chromium-binary-is-not-available-for-arm64/), it should work

 # Compile and build

 Redash uses [GNU Make](https://www.gnu.org/software/make/) to run things, so if you're not sure about something it's often a good idea to take a look over the [Makefile](https://github.com/getredash/redash/blob/master/Makefile) which can help. :smile: